Dr. Christopher Gargamelli

 Dr. Christopher Norkus, DVM, DACVAA, CVPP, DACVECC

-Chief of Staff- Criticalist
+Chief of Staff- Criticalist and Anesthesiologist

 Dr. Norkus began his veterinary career over 20 years ago as a veterinary technician, ultimately obtaining duel Veterinary Technician Specialist (VTS) status in both emergency-critical care and anesthesia.
 He completed his undergraduate education at the University of Massachusetts-Amherst in 2004 and proceeded to veterinary school at Ross University School of Veterinary Medicine and Tufts Cummings School of Veterinary Medicine, graduating in 2011.